 Camp CONNECT was bold in its objective: to provide a virtual space for over 1,000 participants from the global Jamat to connect with their brothers and sisters, have meaningful conversations, and develop lasting relationships.

-Aly Remtullah, an associate programme director for CONNECT said, “The global nature of the program allowed our youth to experience the power of pluralism in action by building bonds with one another, learning about our similarities and what makes us unique, and understanding what we can learn from one another.”
+Aly Remtullah, associate camp director for CONNECT said, “The global nature of the program allowed our youth to experience the power of pluralism in action by building bonds with one another, learning about our similarities and what makes us unique, and understanding what we can learn from one another.”
 These bonds were built over AKDN project highlights, entrepreneurship workshops, global virtual family visits, as well as numerous other activities.

 While the traditional Global Encounters Camp takes place physically every year, this summer, CONNECT was a step towards an even more inclusive effort, inviting the global youth to spend 10 days with each other exploring the world and their role in it, creating relationships that would last a lifetime, and gathering with their brothers and sisters in a virtual space that transcended any physical barriers.
 In response to Mawlana Hazar Imam’s words from March 2020, “We must remain strong and prepare to build, and to build well, when this crisis passes,” CONNECT was a trailblazer in uniting the youth of the Jamat into a virtual space surrounded by hope, community, and innovation.